 Occupancy expense consists of operating lease rent and related costs for office space and data centers leased in North America, Europe and Asia.
-Fees incurred by us under a shared services agreement with Refinitiv for office space are also included in occupancy expense.
-We expect occupancy expense to increase as we expand the number of our employees and grow our operations.
-In addition, we currently anticipate that in 2020 we will likely enter into a new lease to increase the size of our corporate headquarters in or near New York, New York, which may result in increased operating expenses.
 As discussed in "- Effect of Pushdown Accounting on our Financial Statements," we applied pushdown accounting as a result of the Refinitiv Transaction and therefore occupancy expense in Successor reporting periods will differ from amounts reported in Predecessor periods.